shlei/Dockerfile/README.md

 This image base on the newest ubuntu image from docker hub.

-added python3 python3-def python3-pip to this image
+added python3 python3-def python3-pip and tornado to this image

 before build, please change the file name to Dockerfile